Skip to main content

 Major Renovation Unveiled at Mount Vernon

-March 2024
+November 2024

 2min read

-In looking at the restoration of the Front Parlor, we can learn a lot about the Washington family, life in Colonial America, and the art of historic preservation.
+In looking at the restoration of the front parlor, we can learn a lot about the Washington family, life in colonial America, and the art of historic preservation.

-It's easy to see why curator Adam Erby gets excited entering the Front Parlor at Mount Vernon, which was recently reopened to the public after being closed more than a year for renovation.
+It's easy to see why curator Adam Erby gets excited entering the front parlor at Mount Vernon, which was recently reopened to the public after being closed more than a year for renovation.
 He and his colleagues now know that the paint colors and furniture are very similar to what was actually here 250 years ago.

-Recently discovered documents with notes about furniture purchases in 1774 helped curators more accurately recreate the Front Parlor at Mount Vernon.
+Recently discovered documents with notes about furniture purchases in 1774 helped curators more accurately recreate the front parlor at Mount Vernon.

-The Washingtons most often welcomed guests in this Front Parlor, the room to the left of the front door of Mount Vernon.
+The Washingtons most often welcomed guests in this room to the left of the front door of Mount Vernon.
 One of the most important spaces in the house, it was designed to impress visitors and display the Washingtons’ wealth with its elaborate moldings, family portraits, and some of the first upholstered furniture to appear in Virginia.

 The West Parlor at Mount Vernon has recently been totally renovated and restored.

-The Front Parlor at Mount Vernon, in which important guests were welcomed, has recently been totally renovated and restored.
+The front parlor at Mount Vernon, in which important guests were welcomed, has recently been totally renovated and restored.

 The Fairfax Ledger contains detailed notations about purchases of furniture and other items at Belvoir, and included notation of the sale of a sofa and eight upholstered chairs to George Washington in 1774.